 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Marco series and is a This picture book is a hardcover edition that was published by Random House for Young Readers on September 12, 1947 and has 64 pages.
+It is part of the Marco series and is a picture book that was published by Random House for Young Readers on September 12, 1947 and has 64 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Horton and the Kwuggerbug and More Lost Stories